 On the evening of Jan.
 11, 1942, Reinhardt Hardegen, the audacious captain of U-boat 123, jumped the gun.
 He spotted the big British freighter Cyclops, carrying Chinese sailors and cargo to the British Isles, 300 miles east of Cape Cod in Canadian waters.
 U-123 sent a torpedo into the Cyclops that cut her in two.

 Hardegen headed south, toward the Rhode Island Sound.
-He didn’t have good charts, and was surprised to find the Montauk Point lighthouse beaming a helpful navigational aid.
+He didn’t have good charts, but that didn't matter.
+The Montauk Point lighthouse beamed a helpful navigational aid.

 Shortly after midnight on Jan.
 14, Hardegan’s lookout spotted the Norness silhouetted against the brightly lit coast.
-The huge tanker was carrying 12,200 tons of crude oil from New Jersey to Liverpool.
+The huge tanker carried 12,200 tons of crude oil from New Jersey to Liverpool.

 U-123 sunk the Norness with three torpedoes.
 Hours after the Norness sank, a blimp spotted the hull sticking out of the shallow water.
 Several hours later, 39 survivors in lifeboats were taken to Newport, R.I.